 Island Schools Project

-The Island Schools Project was established in 2008 as a service-learning component of the education department’s advanced seminars Teaching and Learning and Curriculum Development.
+The Island Schools Project was established in 2008 as a service-learning component of the education department’s advanced seminars, Teaching and Learning and Curriculum Development.
 Through these courses, students explored the core opportunities and challenges of teaching in small island communities.
-Bowdoin students have traveled to these communities (Vinalhaven, North Haven, and Deer Isle/Stonington) to meet with the schools’ faculties, observe classes, and learn first-hand about the communities’ educational resources, economic challenges, and cultures.
+Bowdoin students have traveled to these communities (Islesboro, Vinalhaven, North Haven, and Deer Isle/Stonington) to meet with the schools’ faculties, observe classes, and learn first-hand about the communities’ educational resources, economic challenges, and cultures.

 The Island Schools Project is generously supported by the Curtin-Nowers Family Endowment for Island Schools, the McKeen Center for the Common Good, and contributions of time and resources by multiple campus departments.